 Now attach the bottom two v-wheel sets.
 These attach with regular M5-nylock nuts and need to be tightly fastened into place.
-You can do this with a size 4 Allen key and an 8mm wrench or pliers.
+You can do this with a size 4 Allen key and the included 8mm wrench.

 These are the two holes which we'll put the next two v-wheels into.